wabbit-corp/kappa/Spec.md

    A top-level pattern binding is never treated as recursive and does not participate in the “preceding signature enables recursion” rule.

+   Modifiers:

+   * private controls export visibility (§2.5.1).
+   * opaque controls definitional transparency across modules (§2.5.2).
+   * Modifiers are top-level only.
+Implementations may reject local private/opaque inside let-in or do.

 #### 6.1.1 Irrefutable patterns (for `let` bindings)

 A pattern `pat` is **irrefutable** for a scrutinee type `T` iff matching `pat` against any value of type `T` cannot fail.